mdn/content/files/en-us/web/css/namespace_separator/index.md

 {{EmbedLiveSample("Examples", "100%", 100)}}

 The selector `|a`, a link not in a namespace, doesn't match any links.
-In HTML, the `http://www.w3.org/1999/xhtml` is implied, meaning all HTML is in a namespace even if none is explicitly declared.
-In SVG, even if not explicitly set, the `http://www.w3.org/2000/svg` namespace is implied.
+In HTML, the `http://www.w3.org/1999/xhtml` is implied, meaning all HTML is in a namespace, even if none is explicitly declared.
+In SVG, even if not explicitly set, the `http://www.w3.org/2000/svg` namespace is also implied.
+This means all the content is within at least one namespace.

 ## Specifications